HierarchicalPrune: Position-Aware Compression for Large-Scale Diffusion Models: Evaluation

 \subsection{Ablation Study and Analysis}

 \textbf{Impact of Each Component of \sysname:} We conducted an ablation study of \sysname~to investigate the contribution of each component: (1)~HPP, (2)~PWP, (3)~HPP+PWP+SGDistill, and (4) our final form, HPP+PWP+SGDistill+Quant.
-Table~\ref{tab:quality_metric_ablation} shows that using HPP+PWP drastically improves image quality compared to HPP only and prior works such as KOALA and BK-SDM.
-Moreover, SGDistill substantially prevents the image generation quality degradation compared to HPP+PWP with an aggressive paramter reduction rate of 30\%, leading to higher memory reduction without compromising performance drastically. \textit{Our method - leveraging all three components - outperforms all the baselines with superior image quality, lower memory, and faster execution.}
+Table~\ref{tab:quality_metric_ablation} shows that using HPP+PWP drastically improves image quality compared to HPP only and prior works (\textit{i.e.}, BK-SDM, KOALA).
+Moreover, by leveraging intra-block sensitivity, SGDistill substantially reduces image quality degradation from 31.0\% to 10.1\% compared to HPP+PWP at an aggressive paramter reduction rate of 30\%\footnote{We set $r_{thres}=0.25$ for both models, determined where quality degradation exceeded 15\% without SGDistill.}. \textit{Our method outperforms all baselines with superior image quality, lower memory, and faster execution.}

 \textbf{Impact of Quantisation:} We investigate how much W4A16 quantisation in our pipeline affects the final image quality.
 Table~\ref{tab:quality_metric_ablation} shows the quality metrics with and without quantisation applied.
 The impact of quantisation is as small as 2.4-3.5\% in both GenEval and HPSv2 scores.